-As in all circumstances, the fact that a pedestrian has the right of way does not mean that person should disregard all safety procedures.
+As in all circumstances, the fact that a pedestrian has the right of way does not mean that a person should disregard all safety procedures.
 The pedestrian should always look before entering the crosswalk to make sure any approaching motor vehicle will have the time and space to yield and/or stop.
 A pedestrian should always be aware of the fact that having the right of way and being sensible may be two different things.
-A pedestrian needs to calculate the amount of time necessary to cross the road, and determine if a motor vehicle coming from either direction is close enough to cause a problem.
+A pedestrian needs to calculate the amount of time necessary to cross the road and determine if a motor vehicle coming from either direction is close enough to cause a problem.

-It is important to know Mississippi law, and to apply it in a sensible manner.
+It is important to know Mississippi law and to apply it in a sensible manner.
 The law is there to protect pedestrians, and give them the opportunity to cross a street at an intersection.
-Pedestrians need to appreciate that right, and to act responsibly when exercising their legal rights.
+Pedestrians need to appreciate that right and to act responsibly when exercising their legal rights.

 Contact an Experienced Attorney to Represent Your Rights!

 'Maggio | Thompson stands up for the rights of those who have been injured in motor vehicle accidents in Jackson.
 Whether you are the driver or the pedestrian who was wrongly injured, you need an experienced attorney who can examine all the facts of your case and fight for the best possible outcome.

 Call (601) 265-6869 today to schedule a free consultation with 'Maggio | Thompson!